jro31/jethro-codes/_articles/projects/meals-of-change.md

 ![Meals of Change API](/images/meals-of-change/api-home.png)

-To see the cookie `Rails.application.config.session_store :cookie_store, key: "_meals_of_change", domain: "api.mealsofchange.com"`, go to [mealsofchange.com](https://mealsofchange.com/) and sign-up/login.
+To see the cookie, go to [mealsofchange.com](https://mealsofchange.com/) and sign-up/login.

 Then open up the inspector (on Chrome it's `right click -> Inspect`, or press `option + command + I` on a mac), navigate to `Application`, then in the left pane go to `Storage -> Cookies -> https://mealsofchange.com`.